 2.1 Study sites

 Seven study sites distributed between France and Portugal were selected for their relatively extensive intertidal seagrass beds.
 Two sites are located in Gulf of Morbihan (Figure 1 A), France (47.5791°N, 2.8018°W).
 This gulf covers an area of 115 km² and is only connect to the sea through a 900m wide channel.
 A total of 53 small islands are scattered across the gulf leading to 250 km of shorelines.
 Patchy seagrass meadows can be found on a lot of these islands.
-Within the Gulf of Morbihan we have chosen two sites : One is located in one of these island (Arz island).
-The other one is located in the sourthern part of the Gulf (Duer).
+Within the Gulf of Morbihan we have chosen two sites : one is located in one of these islands (Arz island); the other one is located in the southern part of the gulf (Duer).
 Two others sites are located in Bourgneuf Bay, France (46.9849°N, 2.1488°W).
 This bay is a semi-enclosed macrotidal bay, protected from waves by Noirmoutier Island.
-With up to 6m in tidal range during spring tide, a 6 km² seagrass meadow can uncover at low tide.
-The sites we surveyed (L’Epine and Barbatre, Figure 1 B) are located in the southernmost part of the bay, along the Noirmoutier Island, and host a monospecific Zostera noltei seagrass bed with very little mixing with other macrophytes.
-Three sites have been survey in the Ria de Aveiro Lagoon in Portugal (40.6887°N, 8.6810°W).
+Bourgneuf Bay hosts a large, intertidal seagrass meadow of about 6 km² (Zoffoli et al., 2020).
+Within this meadow, the sites observed by drone (L’Epine and Barbatre, Figure 1 B) contain monospecific beds of Zostera noltei, with very little mixing with other macrophytes.
+Three sites have been surveyed in the Ria de Aveiro Lagoon in Portugal (40.6887°N, 8.6810°W).
 The extent of this lagoon is about 80 km² with many narrow channels, large salt marshes and many mudflats that uncovers at low tide.
 It is connected to the open sea through a single channel, with a tidal lag between the North and the South of the lagoon.
-The southernmost site (Gafanha) is a mudflat located in an affluent of the lagoon whereas the two other sites are situated in the middle of the lagoon and are only accessible by boat (Figure 1 C).
-These Portuguese sites were characterized by a more diverse intertidal area, where the seagrass meadow could intermingle with red algae (Rhodophyceae), brown algae (Phaeophyceae), or green algae (Chlorophyceae).
+The southern site (Gafanha) is a mudflat located in an affluent of the lagoon whereas the two other sites are situated in the middle of the lagoon and are only accessible by boat (Figure 1 C).
+The Portuguese sites are characterized by a more diverse intertidal vegetation, where patches of seagrass could intermingle with red algae (Rhodophyceae), brown algae (Phaeophyceae), and green algae (Chlorophyceae).